markop-wd/iban_reader/SPECS.md

 # IBAN checksum calculation

+Checksum digits are the first two digits after the country code

 Checksum calculation is done using the following algorithm:

     1. Check that the total IBAN length is correct as per the country.
 If not, the IBAN is invalid.